Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 = 1.3.2 =
 * Hopefully fixed inability for plugin to save settings in some circumstances (thanks to all who kept reporting this issue).
+* The plugin is no longer failing if PHP mbstring extension is not installed on the server.
 * Settings page is using tabs now.
 * Fixed default settings were not set upon plugin activation.
 * Fixed some lines that couldn't be translated to other languages (thanks to jranavas).